Miltenberg

 Miltenberg ([ˈmɪltn̩ˌbɛʁk]) is a town in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
-It is the seat of the like-named district and has a population of over 9,000.
+It is the seat of the eponymous district and has a population of over 9,000.

 Geography

 Location

 The old town lies on the Main’s left bank on the "left knee" of the Mainviereck ("Main Square") between the Spessart and Odenwald ranges.
 Since the Main riverbed in the Miltenberg area is relatively near the foot of the Odenwald, only a narrow strip of usable land is left, little over 150 meters in width, which in past centuries was time and again flooded by the Main.
 The historic centre, which stands on this land, often sustained considerable damage in these floods.
 Only in the 21st century efficient flood control measures, most of all a wall, have significantly reduced the adverse effects of these floods.
 Since about the beginning of the 20th century, after buying land from the neighbouring community of Großheubach, Miltenberg has been expanding on the right bank.